(This is an informal and code heavy version of the full tidy data paper. Please refer to that for more details.)

 This is Codd’s 3rd normal form, but with the constraints framed in statistical language, and the focus put on a single dataset rather than the many connected datasets common in relational databases.
 Messy data is any other arrangement of the data.

 Tidy data makes it easy for an analyst or a computer to extract needed variables because it provides a standard way of structuring a dataset.
-Compare the different versions of the pregnancy data: in the messy version you need to use different strategies to extract different variables.
+Compare the different versions of the classroom data: in the messy version you need to use different strategies to extract different variables.
 This slows analysis and invites errors.
 If you consider how many data analysis operations involve all of the values in a variable (every aggregation function), you can see how important it is to extract these values in a simple, standard way.
 Tidy data is particularly well suited for vectorised programming languages like R, because the layout ensures that values of different variables from the same observation are always paired.

 While the order of variables and observations does not affect analysis, a good ordering makes it easier to scan the raw values.
 One way of organising variables is by their role in the analysis: are values fixed by the design of the data collection, or are they measured during the course of the experiment?
 Fixed variables describe the experimental design and are known in advance.
 Computer scientists often call fixed variables dimensions, and statisticians usually denote them with subscripts on random variables.
 Measured variables are what we actually measure in the study.
 Fixed variables should come first, followed by measured variables, each ordered so that related variables are contiguous.
 Rows can then be ordered by the first variable, breaking ties with the second and subsequent (fixed) variables.
 This is the convention adopted by all tabular displays in this paper.

 Real datasets can, and often do, violate the three precepts of tidy data in almost every way imaginable.
 While occasionally you do get a dataset that you can start analysing immediately, this is the exception, not the rule.
 This section describes the five most common problems with messy datasets, along with their remedies: